 This is an extreme procedure in which the skin underneath a tattoo is removed and then stitched back together.
 In many cases, it leaves a surgical scar and can require a skin graft.The cost varies from $1,000 to $10,000.

 This unpopular method is known for being painful and unreliable.
-Any savings you might make in cost are not deemed to be worth the trouble you go through with this method.
+Any savings you might make in cost are generally deemed to be not worth the trouble.

-Another form of dermabrasion, chemicals are applied to the skin before the tattoo is rubbed off.
+Another form of dermabrasion; chemicals are applied to the skin before the tattoo is then rubbed off.
 There are various methods of chemical-based tattoo removal, all of which are strongly advised against by the majority of health care professionals.

 The dangerous chemicals used in the procedure can easily scar or injure a patient on a permanent basis.
 Worse still, they often fail to remove the tattoo in question.